joelstrohmeier/website/src/blog/how-to-make-your-web-designs-more-accessible.md

 ## Further reading:

 - <a href="https://gerireid.com/wcag-for-designers.html">WCAG for designers: accessibility checklist - Geri Reid</a>
-- <a href="https://accessibility.blog.gov.uk/2016/09/02/dos-and-donts-on-designing-for-accessibility/">Dos and Dont's for designing for accessibility - GOV.UK
+- <a href="https://accessibility.blog.gov.uk/2016/09/02/dos-and-donts-on-designing-for-accessibility/">Dos and Dont's for designing for accessibility - GOV.UK</a>